wacky-bird/Machine_Learning_Course/02-Stock_Prediction/README.md

 The accompanying Jupyter Notebook file consists of the assignment for the Make Money with Machine Learning course.

-Special thanks for Gary in the course for provide insight were certain resources came up short.
+Special thanks for Gary in the course for provide insight where certain resources came up short.